GsTYPO3/typo3-introduction/README.md

 made before will be lost.
 Be sure you create a proper backup if needed.

 To reset the project and start from scratch run `ddev delete -Oy`, this will delete the database without doing a snapshot before.

-Afterwards run `git clean -fdx` to reset your project files to the default.
+* If you have cloned the repository run `git clean -fdx` to reset your project files to the default.
+* If you have downloaded the repository just delete the project folder and extract the downloaded archive again.

 ## Links